 By David Okonkwo

-David Okonkwo is the director of the Ministry of the Assembly of Catholics of African Descent for the Diocese of San Bernardino.
+David C. Okonkwo is the Director of the Diocesan Ministry to Catholics of African Descent.